ConduceInc/vagrant-gsauth/TESTING.md

 ### test/setup.rb

-Creates two S3 buckets—one in US Standard (`us-east-1`) and one in `$VAGRANT_S3AUTH_REGION_NONSTANDARD`, both with the contents of the box directory.
+Creates a Google Cloud Storage bucket with the contents of the box directory.

-Then creates an Atlas (Vagrant Cloud) box with one version with one VirtualBox provider that points to one of the S3 boxes at random.

 ### test/cleanup.rb

-Destroys S3 buckets and Atlas box.
+Destroys GS buckets and objects.

 ## run.bats

-Attempts to `vagrant box add` the boxes on S3 in every way possible.
+Attempts to `vagrant box add` the boxes from Google Storage.